Your cookie preferences

 The two main factors to consider when determining the right speed are the number of users and the expected usage.
 Here are a few rough guidelines:

-• Below 30Mbps: 1 or 2 users, mainly web browsing
+• Below 30Mbps: 1 or 2 devices, mainly web browsing and emails.

-• 100Mbps+: 8+ users, multiple simultaneous streaming, large downloads
+• 100Mbps+: 8+ users, multiple simultaneous 4K streaming, working from home with large downloads, and competitive gamers.

 Not sure what your current broadband speed is?
 Use our speed test tool to find out!